dykyi-roman/book-summary/README.md

 ____

 My rules:
 * Provide a SOLID principe in your code.
-This acronym make your code both legible and extensible.
+This acronym make your code both legible and extensible

+* After the finish of work with function, to make sure that this is a best your code.
+Stop, and make refactoring

 * Do not create DTO for DTO, VO for VO, Service for Service...
-Any object should be created to solve a problem.
+Any object should be created to solve a problem

 * Do not use go-to. http://david.tribble.com/text/goto.html#example-e-1